 Tests and procedures used to diagnose floor of the mouth cancer may include:

-Treatments for floor of the mouth cancer include:
+Other floor of the mouth cancer treatments

 Coping and support

 People facing a serious illness often say they feel worried about the future.
 With time, you'll find ways to cope with these and other feelings.
 Until then, you may find comfort in these strategies: